- Victoria reclassified from a 'very low risk' State to a 'medium risk' State

 - anyone who is given approval by State Emergency Coordinator or an authorised officer.

-Effective immediately, anyone who has arrived from Victoria since December 21 or was in Victoria from December 21 and has since arrived in WA will be required to do the following:
+Effective immediately, anyone who has arrived from Victoria between May 16, 2021 and 10am today (May 27) or was in Victoria from May 16, 2021 and has since arrived in WA will be required to do the following:

-Anyone who has arrived from Victoria since December 21 will be contacted by WA Police with these instructions, as a result of the G2G Pass declaration system in place in WA.
+Anyone who has arrived from Victoria since May 16, 2021 should monitor their symptoms and will be contacted by WA Police, using the G2G Pass declaration system in place in WA, with the latest advice.

 "If you have come into contact with someone who recently arrived from Victoria, you only need to be tested for COVID-19 if symptoms develop.